MapNet2025/Mapnet2025.github.io/_pages/information.md

 ## Location

-MapNet 2025 is being held in the Fitzgerald Room, Plant and Food Lincoln.
+MapNet 2025 is being held in the Fitzgerald Room, BSI - Plant and Food Lincoln.

 ## Social Media